bekk/bekk-christmas/post/elm/elm-doc-preview.md

 What I didn't know at the time, was that I actually had all of the documentation locally for Elm packages I was using already.
 So I _could_ have just checked the source files to read the documentation I was looking for.

 Another, even better, solution would have been to use the command line tool [`elm-doc-preview`](https://github.com/dmy/elm-doc-preview) to view the documentation I wanted.
-Elm Doc Preview displays the documentation of the packages you have installed in the browser, and makes them look exactly like the documentation does on package.elm-lang.org.
+Elm Doc Preview shows a webpage displaying the documentation of the packages you have installed, and makes them look exactly like the documentation does on package.elm-lang.org.

 You can install the command line tool using `npm`: